Some think whom sounds stuffy and pretentious.

 Members of the audience were applauding for them.

-4. If you count “for whom the bell tolls” a mnemonic device, you’ll find it not only the title of an Ernest Hemingway novel; it’s also a line in this poem (John Donne), and the theme of this song (Metallica).
-All serve as memorable examples to show us for whom the bell tolls, not for who the bell tolls.
+4. If you use “for whom the bell tolls” as a mnemonic device, you’ll find it not only is the title of an Ernest Hemingway novel; it’s also a line in this poem (John Donne) and the theme of this song (Metallica).
+All serve as memorable examples to remind us that whom is the object the bell is tolling for, not the subject that would let us know who is tolling the bells.

 I’ll close with this link to former blog about who: whether to use who or which.